-Going forward, REAC inspections will use the new NSPIRE protocol rather than the UPCS protocol.
-Under NSPIRE, the REAC inspections will require a larger sample size of units for inspection.
-The REAC inspections will also use the new NSPIRE scoring model which assigns different point deductions to different types of deficiencies.
+REAC inspections will continue using the new NSPIRE protocol rather than the UPCS protocol.
+Under NSPIRE, the REAC inspections will require a larger sample size of units for review.
+The REAC inspections will also use the new NSPIRE scoring model, which assigns different point deductions to specific deficiencies.
 The REAC inspections will continue to impact the PHAS score and dictate how often the REAC inspections will occur.

 III.
-The Authority's Response to NSPIRE
+The Authority's Response to NSPIRE A. Training

-A. Training